 Why we hold and process personal information

-In carrying out our day to day activities we have relationships with our supporters, our staff, trustees, volunteers, grant applicants, and staff at the Trust’s hospitals and so we collect, store and process personal information on a day to day basis.
+In carrying out our day to day activities we have relationships with our supporters, our staff, trustees, volunteers, grant applicants, staff of the Hospitals, and patients and visitors to the Hospitals.
+As a result we collect, store and process personal information on a day to day basis.
 Our use of personal information allows us to meet legal requirements, make better decisions, communicate with all of our stakeholders and fundraise more efficiently.

 We are therefore required to adhere to the requirements of the Data Protection Act 2018, the General Data Protection Regulations and other associated regulations including, but not limited to, the Privacy and Electronic Communication Regulations.
 We take our responsibilities under these regulations very seriously and we work hard to ensure the personal information we obtain is held, used, transferred and otherwise processed in accordance with them.

 The type of personal information we collect, why we collect if and the legal basis for this data collection may vary depending on our relationship with you and the purpose we are collecting it: